Singapore Curry Noodles. Curry seasoned rice noodles stir fried with juicy savoury chicken and vegetables! Ready in 30 minutes.

 Instructions

-- In a large bowl, soak your noodles in hot boiling water for 1-2 minutes max until noodles are loosened and slightly softened.
-Strain immediately and optionally, rinse under cold water.
+- In a large bowl, soak vermicelli rice noodles in hot boiling water for 1-2 minutes max until noodles are loosened, limp and slightly softened.
+Strain immediately and rinse under cold water to remove excess water.
+Shake out any excess liquids.

-- In another bowl, combine noodle sauce ingredients, as listed above.
+- In a small bowl, combine the noodle sauce ingredients as listed above and set aside.

-- Push chicken to the side side, pour in beaten eggs and scramble them.
-Then mix the eggs and chicken together.
-Sweep everything to the side.
+- Heat vegetable oil in a large pan on medium heat.
+Fry chicken until 75% cooked.
+Push to the side of the pan, pour in beaten eggs and scramble them.
+Then mix everything together and push to the side.

-- Add onions, garlic, red bell peppers, snap peas and baby corn.
-Fry vegetables have softened.
+- Add onions, garlic, red bell peppers, snap peas and baby corn and stir fry until softened.
 Pour in Shaoxing wine and allow the alcohol to evaporate.

 Katherine | Love In My Oven